Ibijoke/ibijoke_bodunrin_1st_sem_de_exam/README.md

 expense1 = Expense("Ice-cream and Popsicle", 25.0)<br>
 print(expense1.to_dict())<br>
 output will be {'id': '0ea4f904-c835-411c-92fa-d0d781e680e6', 'title': 'Ice-cream and Popsicle', 'amount': 25.0, 'created_at': '2023-12-24 18:10:37 UTC', 'updated_at': '2023-12-24 18:10:37 UTC'}<br>
-C. To create expenses that will be stored into the ExpenseDB, create a DB that will store your input, create sample expenses, use the .add_expense method to add them to the DB.
-To check if all your expenses have been added use: print("All expenses in the database:", expense_db.to_dict()) Other methods can be used as follows: .remove_expense: to remove an expense using the unique identifier, .get_expense_by_id: to retrieve an expense by using the expense ID, .get_expense_by_title: this can be used to retrieved expenses by title, .to_dict: to return a list of dictionaries representing expenses.
+C. To create expenses that will be stored into the ExpenseDB,<br> create a DB that will store your input,<br> create sample expenses,<br> use the .add_expense method to add them to the DB.<br> To check if all your expenses have been added use:<br>
+print("All expenses in the database:", expense_db.to_dict())<br>
+Other methods can be used as follows:<br> .remove_expense: to remove an expense using the unique identifier,<br> .get_expense_by_id: to retrieve an expense by using the expense ID,<br> .get_expense_by_title: this can be used to retrieved expenses by title,<br> .to_dict: to return a list of dictionaries representing expenses.